The 6 Best POS Systems for US Businesses

 The Clover POS system’s software capabilities are pretty great too.
 You’ll be able to track inventory, profits, and employee performance across multiple locations, and access advanced tools such as advanced features such as stock alerts and profit tracking.
 On top of that, the Clover system was one of the most intuitive ones we tested, an advantage if you need to train multiple employees.

-Plus, for fussy restaurant owners, you might not like that Clover’s food service POS doesn’t have automated tip sharing, unlike Toast or Square.
+Plus, fussy restaurant owners might not like that Clover’s food service POS doesn’t have automated tip sharing, unlike Toast or Square.

 Clover POS: Testing Summary